Oudtshoorn Research Farm

 The farm also hosts other departmental programmes: Structured Agricultural Education and Training, Veterinary Services, Sustainable Resource Management, Farmer Support and Development and Rural Development Coordination that work together to support the agricultural community as a whole.

-Meet the Oudtshoorn team
+Meet the Oudtshoorn Research Farm team

 Dr Zanell Brand – Researcher, Chantel van Rooyen – Administrative clerk, Rodney Gangathele – Foreman, Stefan Engelbrecht – Research coordinator and